 Howdy!
-This is The Daily Bone and I'm your energetic doggie reporter Chester L. W. Stephens.
+This is The Daily Bone and I'm your energetic doggie reporter Chester L. W. Spaniel.
 It's been a busy few days!

 First, we hope every one is rested up from yesterday's Blogville Rodeo.
 What a great time that was!
 Here's a photo of my rip-roaring colleague Joseph (Joey dog) and me roping squirrels.
 Yee-ha!
 We'll be having barbecued squirrels for dinner tonight!
 Many thanks to our good friend Ruby for inviting us to participate in this event.
 Visit Ruby at rubytheairedalepup for more squirrel roping fun!

 Next we watched some mutton-busting with Mabeline down at the Idaho Pug Ranch.
 Now, who would have thought a regal princess from the UK would be in a rodeo riding a wild sheep?
 Well, here she is: my favorite little gal and expert mutton-buster, Princess Leah!
 Check out the royal purple boots and hat with a purple feather!
 Please visit Mabel (aka Mabeline) at idahopugranch for lots of great action!
 Oh, and be sure to visit the Princess at princessleahthecav .